-David Gordon Green’s Halloween lands in theaters this Friday, with a big ask for fans of the franchise: forget the entire franchise.
-It rescinds the events of literally every sequel, reboot, and reboot-sequel that followed the original 1978 trendsetter, presuming that the story of slasher Michael Myers — who murdered his older sister at age six, spent fifteen years in a mental institution, and then escaped just in time for a Halloween-night killing spree — ended with his apprehension and re-incarceration that very night.
+Halloween Ends, the third and final installment in David Gordon Green’s trilogy of slasher sequels, in theaters this Friday, concludes a retcon that asked fans of the franchise to, paradoxically enough, forget the entire franchise.
+The 2018 Halloween rescinded the events of literally every sequel, reboot, and reboot-sequel that followed the original 1978 trendsetter, presuming that the story of slasher Michael Myers — who murdered his older sister at age 6, spent 15 years in a mental institution, and then escaped just in time for a Halloween-night killing spree — ended with his apprehension and re-incarceration that very night.

-It’s an efficient way to clean up the brand damage wreaked by four decades of lackluster retreads, sure.
-But is every movie bearing the Halloween name worth dismissing?
+It was an efficient way to clean up the brand damage wreaked by four decades of lackluster retreads, sure.
+But was every movie bearing the Halloween name worth dismissing?
+And did the sequels that follow the 2018 movie warrant that erasure?
 Only a bottom-to-top ranking of the entire franchise can say.

 On paper, the 2002 eighth chapter of the Halloween franchise sounded promising: it was picking up where the satisfying 1998 entry Halloween: H20 had left off, Jamie Lee Curtis was in for another go-round, and they’d even lured Rick Rosenthal, who helmed the decent first sequel back in 1981, back into the director’s chair.
 But Resurrection goes off the rails in its very first sequence — a Misery-style “he didn’t get out of the cockadoodie car” reversal of Michael’s death, so he can finally, really kill Laurie, effectively undoing all that was good about H20 — and continues to step on rakes for its entire 94 minutes.
 Among its crimes: an uproariously dated “internet livestream of the Myers house” narrative; charisma-free turns by the likes of Tyra Banks, Luke Kirby, Katee Sackhoff, and Thomas Ian Nicholas; and a moment in which star (star!)
 Busta Rhymes quips, “Trick or treat, muthafucka!” at Michael Myers, and punches him in the face.
 It’s the inarguable low point of the series, and Resurrection is the Batman & Robin of the Halloween franchise: a sequel so bad, they had to throw up their hands and start the whole dumb thing over again.